 - System Integrators who want to develop their expertise with OSM and OAI

 - Service providers, who want to get a first-hand operational experience with OSM and OAI

 - Students and Researchers, who are using or considering OSM and OAI as platforms for their research activities in networking

 - OSM users and developers willing to share, learn and test with the community

 Registration was mandatory and closed on 3rd September 2021.

-Participants are expected to be familiar with NFV and SDN concepts and have user-level knowledge of Linux, OpenStack and Kubernetes and basic knowledge of the 5G Core Network Architecture.
+Participants were expected to be familiar with NFV and SDN concepts and have user-level knowledge of Linux, OpenStack and Kubernetes and basic knowledge of the 5G Core Network Architecture.

-You will need your laptop and a good internet access remote environment in the OSM labs will be made available for participants through VPN.
+Participants needed their laptop and a good internet access remote environment and the OSM labs was made available for participants through VPN.

 - Get familiar with OSM by watching this video or reviewing previous hackfests' material

 - Get familiar with the OSM VNF Onboarding Documentation and Quickstart guides.